sparrowmktplace/SDK-Documentation/docs/getting-started/first-app.md

 For this tutorial, choose the **your_first_app** template.

+[Here](https://marketplacetutorial.signsparrow.com/) you can find more detailed tutorials on all kind of apps.

 ### **Create:**

 - To get started, open the terminal window, navigate to the directory under which you want to create your app, and type the following command.
 Note that this directory must be empty.